RedisGears/RedisGears/docs/intro.md

 docker exec -i rgcluster redis-cli -c -p 30001 < data.txt
 ```

+!!! important "Use `redis-cli -c` for cluster mode"
+    The cli, by default, does not follow the cluster's redirections.
+To have the cli automagically hop between shards, start it with the `-c` command line switch.

 The output should resemble the following:

 !!! example "Example: populating the cluster with data"